Personal Licence Refresher Training

 The second statutory deadline is the date 3 months after the date by which you need to pass a refresher training course.

 You need to examine your personal licence to work out what date your refresher training needs to be completed and passed by.
 You then need to book a place on a course with a training provider offering the required training.
-Under The Personal Licence (Training) (Scotland) Regulations 2013 ("the 2013 Regulations") the required training is:
+The Scottish Government published a document in December 2022 explaining what training is required The Licensing (Scotland) Act 2005 Liquor Personal Licence Holder Training Accreditation

-You need to book a place on a course in sufficient time for you to sit and pass this training within 5 years of the date of issue of your personal licence and for your training certificate to be issued by no later than that date.
-You will then have a period of 3 months to provide evidence of your training to West Lothian Licensing Board i.e. to produce evidence of your training i.e. a copy of your training certificate by no later than 3 months after the expiry of the 5 year period.
+You need to book a place on a course in sufficient time for you to sit and pass the required training within 5 years of the date of issue of your personal licence and for your training certificate to be issued by no later than that date.
+You will then have a period of 3 months to provide evidence of your training to West Lothian Licensing Board i.e. a copy of your training certificate must be received by the Board no later than 3 months after the expiry of the 5 year period.

-For example: if your licence is due to expire on 31 August 2020, then it was issued on 1 September 2010.
-The first deadline is 1 September 2015 so you must have passed the refresher training course by then, and the second deadline is 1 December 2015 which is the date by which you must have sent us a copy of the training certificate and returned your licence to be updated.
+For example: if your licence is due to expire on 31 August 2028, then it was issued on 1 September 2018.
+The first deadline for refresher training is 1 September 2023 so you must have passed the refresher training course by then, and the second deadline is 30 November 2023 which is the date by which you must have sent us a copy of the training certificate and returned your licence to be updated.

 You can provide evidence of your training by either:

-- Posting a copy of your training certificate and your original personal licence to us (the original, not a copy and all 4 pages are required).
-Please also complete and email or post a copy of the refresher training notice, a copy of the application can be found in the downloads section of this webpage.
+- Posting a copy of your training certificate and your original personal licence to us (the original, not a copy is required).
+Please also complete and email or post a copy of the refresher training notification, a copy of the notification can be found in the downloads section of this webpage.

 In terms of the Licensing (Scotland) Act 2005 licensing boards must revoke the personal licence of any personal licence holder who has not sat and passed refresher training within 5 years of the date of issue of their personal licence and provided evidence of that to the Licensing Board no later than 3 months after the end of their relevant 5 year period